sassoftware/saspy/saspy/doc/source/configuration.rst

 the 2.12.2 jars to maintain compatibility with Java 7.
 There is a new configuration definition key, 'log4j', that can be used to cause SASPy to use the 2.16.0 version instead.
 If there is another version you want to use, it can be done by providing the 'classpath' key to override the classpath SASPy would generate, specifying whichever log4j jar file you want to use (you have to provide the files themselves).
-Not if doing this, you should look use the same classpath as SASPy generates, just replacing the log4j jar files with the ones you want to use.
+Notethat if doing this, you should use the same classpath as SASPy generates, just replacing the log4j jar files with the ones you want to use.

 Also note that SASPy does NOT expose any of the log4j vulnerabilities because it doesn't use log4j and doesn't